fmoor/edgedb-docs/doc/ref/edgeql/fundamentals.rst

     WITH MODULE example
     SELECT count(Issue.watchers);

-The function ``count`` normally treats the argument set as a whole, so the query above counts the total number of distinct issue watchers.
+The function :eql:func:`count` normally treats the argument set as a whole, so the query above counts the total number of distinct issue watchers.
 To get a count of issue watchers on a per-issue basis, the following query is needed:

 .. code-block:: eql